KnowThePepper

 WorldCrops also warns that some Aji Dulce in the market can be hot.
 That is why this profile should explain the 0-500 SHU expectation as a typical target, not a guarantee for every bag of imported pods.

 The broader story is useful but should stay bounded.
-Capsicum chinense has deep tropical American roots, while Aji Dulce's reader job is much narrower: mild chinense aroma for home seasoning pastes, rice, beans, meats, and stews.
+Capsicum chinense has deep tropical American roots, while Aji Dulce has a much narrower kitchen role: mild chinense aroma for home seasoning pastes, rice, beans, meats, and stews.

 The Aji Dulce delivers 0–500 Scoville Heat Units, placing it in the Mild tier (0-999 SHU).